Sph3Qx/LuminaHub-1.1/README.md

-Mod Launcher for Hoyoverse Games and Wuthering Waves
+Mod Launcher for miHoYo Games and Wuthering Waves

 Thank you for viewing this project!
 This is a mod launcher designed for all Hoyoverse games and Wuthering Waves.
 I created this just for fun, and to assure you that this is not spyware, I have made the source code available here.